fpdf-easytable/simple_unit_test/README.md

     the prepend parameter of spl_autoload_register

+**reset_object(int [$reset])**

+*Description*

+    by default all the tests of a class use the same instance of the class (object).
+However sometimes you might want to reset the object for every test.

+*Parameters*

+reset

+    default is 0, which means that the same instance of the class will be use across all the tests of any method.
+    value 1 indicates reset object instance for every new method test. value 2 will reset object instance at every test of every method being tested

 **function add_dummies(string $class_name, array $methods, string $use_namespace=null)**

 *Description*

-    set the methods that will be overwrite at runtime.
+    set the methods that will be override at runtime.
 This can be useful if you need to mute an expensive method of a class or fake the return of a method or if you want to try a new definition of a method without changing the original one.